traefik-workshops/traefik-microsoft-workshop/module-4/readme.md

 ### Generate Traffic:

-Now that we have the observability stack deployed, let's generate some traffic!
+Now that the observability stack is deployed, let's generate some traffic!